 - Body sensations such as weariness and sluggishness

 If you can relate to any of the above issues, mindfulness-based therapy may be right for you.
-MBCT helps people separate themselves from their thoughts and moods, and teaches them how to recognize their sense of being.
-It also aims to give participants the necessary tools to combat depressive symptoms as they arise.
+MBCT helps people separate themselves from their thoughts and emotions and teaches them how to recognize a sense of being “in the present.”
+Mindfulness-based Cognitive Therapy teaches the necessary tools to manage symptoms as they arise.

 The goal is to live in the present.
-If you or someone you know may benefit from mindfulness-based therapy, please contact me for more information.
-I would be happy to speak with you about how I may be able to help.
+If you or someone you know in Michigan may benefit from mindfulness-based therapy, please contact me for more information.
+I would be happy to speak with you about how therapy can help.